 Once it’s accessible to all stakeholders on a Care Management platform, it will be easier to address medication reconciliation issues.
 Specialized next-generation software can help to identify behaviors that may put patients at risk for overdosing, underdosing, or missing medications.
 It will give all care team members context about what may be interfering with prescription adherence.

-11. Deliver quality patient experiences
+11. Deliver quality patient care experiences

 Enhancing the patient experience requires that you focus on all touchpoints a patient has with your healthcare system.
 Take care of patients by ensuring they experience quick, compassionate treatment and pleasant interactions with each medical professional along the way.
 Interactions, culture, and patient perceptions about your continuum of care are critical to value-based care models, which are becoming more popular in the healthcare industry.